rupakyeware/php-to-do-list/README.md

 ## PHP (PDO), MYSQL and JQuery AJAX Full Project from Scratch.

 This is a basic to-do list app that works with php and sql.
-It was build as a college project :)
+It was made for a college project :)